nhsx/Mental-Health/7/index.md

 - we suggested they add to [design patterns for mental health](https://www.designpatternsformentalhealth.org/)

 ## Demonstrating progress
-We had our first [show and tell](https://www.gov.uk/service-manual/agile-delivery/agile-tools-techniques#team-review-show-and-tell) with children and young people team.
+We had our first [show and tell](https://www.gov.uk/service-manual/agile-delivery/agile-tools-techniques#team-review-show-and-tell) with the children and young people team.

 We agreed at our inception day to piggyback on existing team meetings so secured an early slot and barreled through what’s been happening so far.
 We had a question or two and they very kindly helped to connect us to people that will help future research.